Minister: Vincent Mark Parenteau

 Hudbay Minerals Inc.

-Hudbay Minerals Inc. recently announced the discovery of elevated levels of selenium in fish tissue in Schist Lake.
-As such, on July 10, 2024 the MMF hosted a community consultation meeting in Flin Flon to discuss the issue, Manitoba's fish consumption guidelines, and to gather Red River Métis Citizen feedback, concerns, and perspectives.
-Following the meeting, the MMF summarized Citizen feedback and recommendations for next steps into a final report which has been submitted to Hudbay for review.
-The MMF will continue to work with Hudbay and Manitoba to ensure impacts to Red River Métis rights are appropriately mitigated and/or accommodated moving forward.
+In summer 2024, Hudbay announced the discovery of elevated levels of selenium in fish tissue in Schist Lake.
+As such, on July 10, 2024, the MMF hosted a Community Consultation Meeting in Flin Flon to discuss the issue, Manitoba's fish consumption guidelines, and to gather Red River Métis Citizen feedback, concerns, and perspectives.
+Following the meeting, the MMF summarized Citizen feedback and recommendations for next steps into a final report which was submitted to Hudbay for review.

 HUDBAY - SELENIUM IN FISH TISSUE REPORT